 If my father in law was alive today, he could probably tell me more information on this photograph as he began working there in 1941, before joining the Army Air-Corp.; upon returning home – he returned to work at Armstrong and remained until retirement in 1981 – 40 years of dedication!
 With him working there from 1941, it’s very likely that this is how Armstrong looked when he was hired.
 He would have enjoyed seeing this photograph!

 As my husband studied the photo, he said… “See that tall smokestack by the smaller water tank (on left side of photo as you view it), well my father climbed up there to make a repair one winter night.
-He never told me directly, but one day at Armstrong (they both worked there), I overheard him telling another man this story.
+He never told me directly, but one day at Armstrong (we both worked there), I overheard him telling another man this story.
 He was called at home one night because of some issue with the smokestack – it connected directly to the boiler room.
 Scaffolding was constructed for them to work up there – and at night – in the winter – with snow on the ground – he along with one other man climbed up that smokestack.
-The winds were howling and dad said he’d never been so cold in his life as he was that night, clinging to the scaffolding to make the repairs with the winds howling all around them.
+The winds were howling and dad said he’d never been so cold in his life as he was that night, clinging to the scaffolding to make the repairs with the winds howling all around him.
 And knowing my father as well as I do, you can bet he made that repair; he wouldn’t have come down until it was done.
-There was never anything he couldn’t repair”
+There was never anything he couldn’t repair“

-In looking at that photo, I can’t even imagine climbing it in the middle of the summer, much less the dead of winter, but in knowing my father in law – he loved a challenge and nothing ever bested him.
+In looking at that photo, I can’t even imagine climbing it in the middle of the summer, much less the dead of winter, but in knowing my father in law – he loved a challenge and nothing ever bested him!
 They knew that whenever they wanted something repaired correctly – he was their man!
 Even in the family, he was the one always called to troubleshoot problems and make repairs and he never refused anyone.
-My husband still says today – “if only I could ask my father, he’d know how to repair this.”
+My husband still says today – “if only I could ask my father, he’d know how to repair this.“

-Further questions from my husband to our new friend of, “do you know?”
-We soon discovered that this man was very good friends with my husbands cousin and even knew his uncles – small world!
+Further questions from my husband to our new friend of, “do you know?”… we soon discovered that this man was very good friends with my husbands cousin and even knew his uncles – small world!
 It already seemed like we were old friends – just having a conversation.
 He even offered to allow me to take the Armstrong photograph home to copy.
 He then asked me if I do family history as our cousin had mentioned a woman who did family research.
 Our new friend pulled out another framed print and asked me to take it and try to return it to its rightful owners.
 It was a framed and very worn marriage certificate of a Parson’s family from the Danbury, CT. area.
 It was very faded, but after photographing small sections, I made out Frederick L. Parsons born 1876 in Danbury; I quickly turned to Ancestry and found his parents and siblings, but no researcher on the line.
 I will pursue this more in the future.

 Before leaving we were shown a few more goodies in the garage – I loved the enclosed fan, never saw one like that before.
 Also loved his 1916 car and the old peddle cars hiding in the rafters above us.
 Check out the Playboy car poster he rescued from someone who was throwing it out.
 He brought it home, unrolled it and built a frame to show it off; it looked perfect on the wall!
 Everywhere I turned, I found interesting pieces of history.